 If you have been arrested for family member assault, you deserve to have an experienced and dedicated criminal defense lawyer on your side.
-When you work with us at Blass Law, your Harris County family member assault lawyer will fight for the best possible outcome for your case.
+When you work with us at Blass Law, your Harris County assault lawyer will fight for the best possible outcome for your case.

 Can You Get Your Family Member Assault Charges Dropped?